syler11/MS2-Matching-Game/readme.md

 * JS Hint flagged up a redundant semi colon at validation so it was removed in easygame.js / mediumgame.js and hardgame.js.
 Solution: semi colon was deleted

-* After duplicating the the hardgame.js to create mediumgame.js and easygame.js there were lot of issues preventing the code run.
+* After duplicating the hardgame.js to create mediumgame.js and easygame.js there were lot of issues preventing the code run.
 Solutions: All name changes were added correctly so the game would function properly.

-* In game selector wasn't functioning as the exisitng fnction couldn't load the game and giving error in console.
+* In game selector wasn't functioning as the exisitng function couldn't load the game and giving error in console.
-Many function was tested e.g. reload page and reset board game but after page reload the code wasn't executing anymore.
+Many possible solutions were tested e.g. reload page and reset board game but after page reload the code wasn't executing anymore.
-Soltuion: Clearing the gameboard div only and relaunching the gameboard solved the issue.
+Solution: Clearing the gameboard div only and relaunching the gameboard solved the issue.